 The airflow in a cabin is laminar, entering overhead and exiting the cabin near the floor.
 This separates the cabin into sections, and so disease transmission should be limited to within a few rows of an infected passenger (Mangili and Gendreau, 2005).
 The longitudinal movement of people through the cabin increases the risk of ‘picking up’ and spreading infectious aerosol ‘mist’ from one section of the plane and move it to another.

 The less we move, the lower the risk.

 Risk assessment for crowded places

 Thirdly, we need to apply these principles to our crowd risk assessment.
-For instance, we already know that outdoor events have better ventilation than indoor events.
+For instance, we already know that outdoor events have better ventilation than indoor events and only recently we learned that being outdoors is 20 times safer than being indoors (Jimenez, 2020).
 This still means we must maintain a level of physical distancing as, unless we keep our mouths and noses shut, we still create this ‘mist’.
 We must think about the physical space we are welcoming people into.
 If it’s an indoor space, does it have adequate ventilation?
 Is there enough room for everyone to maintain distance from each other?
 If not, are there suitable barriers to preventing the spread of our ‘mist’?
 Below are some considerations we can contemplate for our venues, events or places where crowds gather.

 - Where do people move from and to in the space?

 - What is the duration of time they spend in each space?

 - Considering ventilation and room/corridor design – what direction is the airflow in the space?

 Once we have this understanding of our space, consider:

 - What is your maximum capacity ensuring everyone can maintain the set physical distance?